informalsystems/hydro/DEPLOYING.md

 To get started, you will need to have the following installed:
 * [Docker](https://docs.docker.com/get-docker/)

-You will need to prepare the `.seed` file with the seed phrase of the test account.
+You will need to create and prepare the `.seed` file in the repo root with the seed phrase of the test account; see the `.seed.example` file for an example.

 This account will deploy the contracts, and send the transactions to populate the contracts.

 Then, you need to build the dockerfile.
 Run the following command: